OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

+The plugin now displays its settings and statistics panels only on the main site of a multisite installation.

 The plugin now flushes the persistent cache immediately after any software installation or upgrade operation.
 It also deletes all transients from the MariaDB / MySQL database on activation and deactivation to get rid of stale data.